 At Dental Associates of Delaware we are always striving to educate our patients on the importance of oral health.
-The Doctors and staff at our Brandywine, Hockessin, Middletown, Newark, Wilmington, and Millsboro, DE offices are always happy to answer any questions that our patients have.
+The Doctors and staff at our offices in Brandywine, Hockessin, Middletown, Newark, Wilmington, Millsboro, and Pediatric office in Newark, DE are always happy to answer any questions that our patients have.
 As we move towards the new year it is important that we provide information on how your oral health can affect the rest of your physical health.

 Can Too Much Good Bacteria Be Bad?